Arts Tax: 503-865-4278

 111 SW Columbia St, Suite 600, Portland, OR 97201

-Net revenues from the Arts Education and Access Fund will be disbursed by the Revenue Division to six Portland area school districts and Regional Arts & Culture Council (RACC).
+Net revenues from the Arts Education and Access Fund are disbursed by the Revenue Division to six Portland area school districts and Regional Arts & Culture Council (RACC).
 The Citizen Oversight Committee is charged with reviewing the expenditures, progress and outcomes of the Arts Education & Access Fund and reporting their findings annually to City Council.